Regular Supporters of Umusa:

 Children with profound disabilities are often cared for in institutions that can ill afford specialized services.
 In close cooperation with Government Hospital Rehabilitation Teams who visit the centers on a monthly basis.
 The Umusa therapists provides therapy to 90 children at three centers 2 – 3 times a week to develop every child to his/her full potential and improve their quality of life.

 Passive exercises focus mainly on improving the mobility of Children to prevent further contractures and muscle and skeletal atrophy.
 Play therapy is used as a therapeutic intervention to help children interact with others, develop relationships, minimize aggressive behaviour, improve speech and other communication skills.
 Music therapy is not only fun but also increases attention span and acts as a medium for pain management.
 The BrainBoosters methodology, African Nursery Rhymes and Stories, basic independence skills and caregiver training contributes to the children’s well being.
-Nutrition forms an integral part of improving skin integrity, growth and development.
-PROTECTING THE RIGHTS OF THOSE WHO CANNOT SPEAK FOR THEMSELVES !
+Nutrition forms an integral of improving skin integrity, growth and development. /DEMENTIA

 People can also visit Summerlee House for passive exercises, massage, water therapy and individual rehabilitation services.